 Magnesium – Vegan Food Sources

-There are loads of brilliant vegan food sources of magnesium!
-Pumpkin seeds, sesame seeds, tofu, quinoa, leafy green veg, chlorella, spirulina, instant coffee… hmm, maybe the last one’s not so great though!
+Happily, there are myriad magnesium-rich vegan foods!
+Pumpkin seeds, sesame seeds, tofu, quinoa, leafy green veg, chlorella, spirulina, and instant coffee are all high in magnesium… hmm, maybe the last one’s not so great.
 In fact, some of the best food sources of this important macromineral are vegan, making magnesium deficiency quite unlikely if you follow a varied vegan diet and take care to lightly steam veg or eat them raw rather than boiling them to death and leaching all the minerals and vitamins into the water.

 Vegan Magnesium-Rich Recipes